RobSero/Blog/README.md

 After researching how Google uses crawlers and indexing for everything in their search database, it was apparent that there have been potential issues in the past regarding how single page applications are assessed by Google.

 The nature of single page applications using AJAX requests to update their data rather than in the static html that is sent from the server meant that it can be 'expensive' to crawl and index information.
-This is not so much a big deal for a hobby project but the purpose of this project was to learn about SEO and analytics and so this is what spurred on the change from using React to Jinja.
+This is not so much a big deal for a hobby project but the purpose of this project was to learn about SEO and analytics and so this is what spurred on the change from using React to Django Template Language.

 It is likely Google have resolved most of the issues with finding the information they need in the javascript files rather than the html but for now, it made sense to keep it static and remove the requirement client side rendering.